mariaxadina/Arduino-Intelligent-Mirror/README.md

 **12/17/2024**: Completed the circuit schematic, block diagram, and detailed hardware description for the documentation.

+**1/1/2025**: I finalized the hardware assembly, soldering the pins to the LED strip and ensuring all connections were secure.
+After completing the assembly, I tested the LED strip and the entire hardware setup to confirm everything functions correctly

 ## Bibliography/Resources
 1. https://highlowtech.org/?p=1963
 2. https://www.youtube.com/watch?v=tNNycZpvg-Y&ab_channel=AndrobotTECH